-1 to preserve the parent-child relationship and the family unit and shall in good faith assist parents in completing 2 voluntary services agreements and treatment plans: 3 conduct a comprehensive assessment of the circumstances of the family, with a focus on safe reunification as the most desirable goal.
-The assessment must be provided to the parents and to counsel for 4 5 the parents.
-6 identify appropriate services and help the parents overcome barriers, including actively (ii) 7 assisting the parents in obtaining appropriate services; 8 (iii) with parental consent, identify and invite the extended family to participate in providing support 9 and services to the family and to participate in family team meetings, permanency planning, and resolution of 10 placement issues; 11 (iv) conduct or cause to be conducted a diligent search for the child's extended family members and contact and consult with extended family members to provide family structure and support for the child and 12 13 the parents; offer and employ all available and culturally appropriate family preservation strategies and 14 (v) 15 facilitate the use of remedial and rehabilitative services; 16 (vi) take steps to keep siblings together whenever possible; 17 (vii) support regular visits with parents in the most natural setting possible, as well as trial home 18 visits with the child during any period of removal, consistent with the need to ensure the health, safety, and 19 welfare of the child; 20 identify community resources, including housing, financial, transportation, mental health, 21 substance abuse, and peer support services, and actively assist the parents or, when appropriate, the child's 22 family in utilizing and accessing the resources; 23 (ix) monitor progress and participation in services; and 24 (x) consider alternative ways to address the needs of the parents and, when appropriate, the 25 family if the optimum services do not exist or are not available.
-26 (ii) The term includes but is not limited to: 27 (A) written prevention plans: 28 (B) development of individual written case plans specifying state efforts to preserve or reunify
+- (i) conduct a comprehensive assessment of the circumstances of the family, with a focus on safe reunification as the most desirable goal.
+The assessment must be provided to the parents and to counsel for the parents. - (ii) identify appropriate services and help the parents overcome barriers, including actively assisting the parents in obtaining appropriate services; - (iii) with parental consent, identify and invite the extended family to participate in providing support and services to the family and to participate in family team meetings, permanency planning, and resolution of placement issues: - (iv) conduct or cause to be conducted a diligent search for the child's extended family members and contact and consult with extended family members to provide family structure and support for the child and the parents; - (v) offer and employ all available and culturally appropriate family preservation strategies and facilitate the use of remedial and rehabilitative services; - (vi) take steps to keep siblings together whenever possible; - (vii) support regular visits with parents in the most natural setting possible, as well as trial home visits with the child during any period of removal, consistent with the need to ensure the health, safety, and welf are of the child; - (viii) identify community resources, including housing, financial, transportation, mental health, substance abuse, and peer support services, and actively assist the parents or, when appropriate, the child's family in utilizing and accessing the resources; - (ix) monitor progress and participation in services; and - (x) consider alternative ways to address the needs of the parents and, when appropriate, the family if the optimum services do not exist or are not available. - (ii) The term includes but is not limited to: - (A) written prevention plans; - (B) development of individual written case plans specifying state efforts to preserve or reunify families;